 Inspired by filmic imagery, theatre sets, and period interiors, Andersson‘s compositions are often dreamlike and expressive.
-While stylistic references include turn-of-the-century Nordic figurative painting, folk art, and local or contemporary vernacular, her evocative use of pictorial space and her juxtapositions of thick paint and textured washes is uniquely her own.
-Her subject matter revolves around evocative, melancholic landscapes and nondescript, private interiors.
+While stylistic references include turn-of-the-century Nordic figurative painting, folk art, and local or contemporary vernacular, her evocative use of pictorial space and her juxtapositions of thick paint and textured washes are uniquely her own.
+Her subject matter revolves around melancholic landscapes and nondescript, private interiors.

-Recent solo exhibitions include ‘Tick Tock' at Konsthallen, Luleå, Sweden (2013); ‘Dog Days', Museum Haus Esters, Krefeld, Germany (2012); Aspen Art Museum, Colorado, USA (2010) and Douglas Hyde Gallery, Dublin, Ireland (2009).
-In 2007, she was the subject of a critically acclaimed, mid-career survey at the Moderna Museet, Stockholm, which travelled to the Kunsthalle Helsinki and the Camden Arts Centre, London.
+Other notable solo exhibitions include: David Zwirner, New York, USA (2020, forthcoming); ‘Mamma Andersson' at Stephen Friedman Gallery, London (2017); ‘Tick Tock' at Konsthallen, Luleå, Sweden (2013); ‘Dog Days', Museum Haus Esters, Krefeld, Germany (2012); Aspen Art Museum, Colorado, USA (2010) and Douglas Hyde Gallery, Dublin, Ireland (2009).
+In 2007 Andersson was the subject of a critically acclaimed, mid-career survey at the Moderna Museet, Stockholm, Sweden which travelled to the Kunsthalle Helsinki, Finland and the Camden Arts Centre, London, UK.
+In 2006 the artist won the Carnegie Art Award, a prestigious prize for Nordic contemporary painting, and she had a corresponding exhibition that travelled extensively in Europe.
+Her work was represented at the Nordic Pavilion at the 50th Venice Biennale (2003).

-Work by the artist has been included in a number of recent group exhibitions including; ‘Galerie de L'Epoque', Stephen Friedman Gallery, London, England (2015); ‘Har/Nu (Here/Now)', Artipelag, Stockholm, Sweden (2014); ‘In Case We Don't Die', Torrance Art Museum, California, USA (2013); Stockholm Moderna Museet, Stockholm, Sweden (2012): ‘North by New York', New Nordic Art, Scandinavia House, New York, USA (2011); ‘North by New York: New Nordic Art', Magasin 3 Stockholm Konsthall, Stockholm, Sweden (2010); ‘Eight Contemporary Commentaries', Nationalmuseum, Stockholm, Sweden (2009); ‘Collecting Collections', Museum of Contemporary Art, Los Angeles, USA (2008) and ‘In silent conversation with Ingmar Bergman', Kunstmuseum Thun, Switzerland (2008).
-In 2006, the artist won the Carnegie Art Award, a prestigious prize for Nordic contemporary painting, which received a corresponding exhibition that travelled extensively throughout Europe.
-Her work was represented in the Nordic Pavilion at the 50th Venice Biennale (2003).
+Recent group exhibitions include: ‘Material: Wood', Long Gallery, Messums Wiltshire, Salisbury, UK (2019); ‘Nordic Impressions', Nordic Heritage Museum, Washington, USA (2018), travelling to The Phillips Collection, Washington D.C., USA; ‘Acquisitions récentes du Cabinet d'Art Graphique', Centre Pompidou, Paris, France (2018); ‘Collected Works!
+30 years with the Maria Bonnier Dahlin Foundation', Bonniers Konsthall, Stockholm, Sweden (2016); ‘Impressions.
+Five Centuries of Woodcuts', The National Museum of Art, Architecture and Design, Oslo, Norway (2015); ‘Har/Nu (Here/Now)', Artipelag, Stockholm, Sweden (2014); ‘In Case We Don't Die', Torrance Art Museum, California, USA (2013); Moderna Museet, Stockholm, Sweden (2012): ‘North by New York: New Nordic Art', Scandinavia House, New York, USA (2011); ‘North by New York: New Nordic Art', Magasin 3 Stockholm Konsthall, Stockholm, Sweden (2010); ‘Eight Contemporary Commentaries', Nationalmuseum, Stockholm, Sweden (2009); ‘Collecting Collections', Museum of Contemporary Art, California, USA (2008) and ‘In silent conversation with Ingmar Bergman', Kunstmuseum Thun, Switzerland (2008).